llllp026/LLM_paper_assistant_ori/README.md

 - **2/7/2024**: fixed a critical issue from ArXiv changing their RSS format.
 Added and enabled a title filtering to reduce costs.
 - **1/6/2025**: fixed arxiv api.
 Changing api from gpt4 to deepseek v3.
 - **2/2/2025**: fixed artifact@v3 bug.
 Changing v3 to v4.
+- **2/10/2025**: Replaced actions/upload-artifact@v3 with actions/upload-pages-artifact@v3 due to the deprecation of upload-artifact@v3.
+Changing the api from official deepseek to siliconflow deepseek.

 ## Quickstart
 This is the minimal necessary steps to get the scanner to run.
 It is highly recommended to read the whole thing to decide what you want to run.